 - Fishing people may hook you.
 Many piers allow people to fish from the ends, and you never want to swim near where people are fishing.
 You risk entanglement in lines, nets, traps, or being hit by a hook cast from when a fishing person can’t see you.

 Millions of people safely enjoy their time in Myrtle Beach, so don’t let these safety precautions stop you from having a great vacation.
 Whether you’re a visitor or a local, just remember to stay situationally aware and prepared whenever you’re near the water, and your trip will likely turn out just fine.

 Get Legal Help After a Dockside Injury

 Sometimes, no matter how safe and prepared we are, accidents still happen due to the negligence or carelessness of someone else.
 When you get hurt and it’s not your fault, it’s likely that you’re owed money to take care of your medical bills, rehabilitation costs, lost wages, suffering, and more.
 Consider obtaining the services of a skilled personal injury lawyer to help you recover financially.

 Ready to talk to an experienced attorney about your waterside injury case?
-Reach out to the Law Offices of Kenneth E. Berger today for a free case evaluation at 803-790-2800 or by using the live chat feature below.
-Our offices are conveniently located in Columbia, and we proudly serve people from all across the state of South Carolina.
+Reach out to the Law Offices of Kenneth E. Berger today for a free case evaluation at 843-427-2800, or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.